Kashmir Great Lakes

 Day 1: Srinagar to Naranag

-The drive from Srinagar to Naranag is around 50 kilometres and by road, the journey takes up to 2 hours.
-The roads are in okay condition but since you are in the mountains, prepare for windy and not so good roads.
+The drive from Srinagar to Naranag is around 50 kilometres and takes up to 2 hours by road.
+The roads are in okay condition but prepare for windy and not-so-good roads since you are in the mountains.

 Srinagar to Naranag drive: 2 Hours Drive.